 One really cute and functional way to make a basket is by using something that is needed, such as rain boots like I Heart Arts & Crafts made.
 Other ideas are an Easter bonnet, an umbrella, a laundry basket, a toy shopping cart, a wagon, a toy dump truck, etc.

 Pinterest is full of cute and creative ideas for Easter baskets.
 Create a board and pin all the cute frugal Easter basket ideas you find and refer back to it year after year.
 Even if you don’t do exactly what someone else does, it is sure to spark some ideas.

 Having two girls that love unicorns I am going to attempt to make this basket from The Keeper of the

 The good stuff (the stuff inside of the basket of course) of the Easter basket can be done frugally as well.
-Using the plastic eggs year after year is very cost effective and there are so many small things that you can fill them with from little toys from the dollar store, coins or candy such as jelly beans, Reese’s pieces, M&M’s, or any miniature candy.
+Using plastic eggs year after year is very cost-effective and there are so many small things that you can fill them with from little toys from the dollar store, coins, or candy such as jelly beans, Reese’s Pieces, M&M’s, or any miniature candy.

 For other ideas of what to fill your basket with, other than candy, I have compiled this list: